-During the last iteration of the London Design Festival, London architecture firm 00 (pronounced “zero zero”) took over The Building Centre’s lawn and erected Wikihouse.
-An architectural experiment in digital DIY, it’s an open-source set of online blueprints that can be downloaded, CNC-milled, and like a large-scale, 3D jigsaw puzzle, erected by “a team of amateurs” in as quickly as a day and for as little as £50,000 ($77,000).
+During the 2015 edition of the London Design Festival, UK architecture firm 00 (pronounced “zero zero”) took over The Building Centre’s lawn and erected Wikihouse.
+An architectural experiment in digital DIY, it’s an open-source set of online blueprints that can be downloaded, CNC-milled, and like a large-scale, 3D jigsaw puzzle, erected by “a team of amateurs” in as quickly as a day.

-Boxy, rough-hewn, and bare; bereft of carpets, drywall, or furniture, the prototype was less a model home than conceptual solution to the housing crisis that plagues cities around the globe.
-Despite the residential high-rises sprouting up everywhere you look, swells in urban population and real estate value produce an annual shortage of places where people can actually afford to live.
+What urban issues catalyzed the WikiHouse project?
 In London, it’s a question of demand outpacing supply: The city needs to build 800,000 new homes over the next decade, according to projections by London Councils, but only 25,000 annually are slated for construction.
-Elsewhere, cities are suffering an explosion in rent: San Francisco rates rose 13.5 percent in 2014 (with an additional 0.6 percent jump between December and January).
+Elsewhere, cities are suffering an explosion in rent: San Francisco rates rose 13.5 percent in 2014 alone.
 In Brooklyn, an affordable housing complex with 38 units received 70,000 applications.

 The architectural community’s solutions have included micro-mini units and prefabricated modules, but WikiHouse is one of the few to propose letting people download and build their homes themselves, in addition to uploading their own designs.
 Open-source, online architecture seems to be a logical step, given the way that Internet self-publishing is already ubiquitous in literature, music, design, and film.

-“We saw this future playing out where we realized that the web and digital manufacturing were going to combine,” says 00 principal Alastair Parvin.
+“We saw this future playing out where the web and digital manufacturing combine,” explained 00 principal Alastair Parvin.
 “It’s been given a name, the ‘third industrial revolution,’ by Jeremy Rifkin.”

 The use of the word “revolution” and reference to an industrial theorist highlights how this project tackles the issue of affordable housing politically as much as it does structurally.
 In 2012, Parvin actually published (independently, online, for you to download and read for free) “A Right to Build,” a treatise on how “self-build” can put an end to the UK’s housing crisis, of which Wikihouse is a physical manifestation.

 But how viable is it really to build a community downloaded from the Internet?
-And is it anywhere near becoming a reality?
-Parvin spoke to Architizer about of the logistics of the project and where exactly Wikihouse fits into the revolution.
+Parvin spoke to Architizer back in 2015 about the logistics of the project and where exactly Wikihouse fits into the revolution.

 Architizer: Your book, “A Right to Build” was an investigation into the UK housing crisis.
 What conclusions did you come to?